Skip to main content

 How to Avoid Overtraining

-Pushing your physical limits is a cornerstone of progress, but relentlessly high-intensity or high-volume training without adequate recovery can lead to overtraining syndrome, a debilitating state of chronic fatigue and decreased performance.
-Studies indicate that up to 60% of endurance athletes and 33% of strength athletes experience some form of overtraining at least once in their careers, severely hindering their progress and overall health.
+Pushing your physical limits is a core part of progress, but relentlessly high-intensity or high-volume training without adequate recovery can lead to overtraining syndrome, a debilitating state of chronic fatigue and decreased performance.
+Reported prevalence varies widely by sport and competitive level: in surveys of elite distance runners, around 60% of men and women reported overtraining at some point in their careers, while the rate was closer to 33% among non-elite female runners [1].
+The common thread is a sustained imbalance between training stress and recovery.

 On This Page